Redwings is a historical anomaly. It is Britain's only official B-road service station.

 Redwings was one of many small petrol stations on the historic alignment of the Great North Road.
 It served southbound traffic and was named after the Red Wings Bungalow at the back of the site.
 Although this part of the A1 was poorly aligned in modern terms, it was still built for high speeds, and the petrol station had a long run-in and a wide entrance.

-In 1977, this petrol station became an early candidate to gain a restaurant.
-This opened in the early 1980s as the Sawtry South branch of Happy Eater.
+The petrol station became an early candidate to gain a restaurant with planning for this starting in 1977.
+The restaurant opened in the early 1980s as the Sawtry South branch of Happy Eater.
 This was later converted to a Little Chef.
 The petrol station was branded Q8, and a Travelodge hotel was built.

 Redwings was a southbound service area with no northbound partner.
 To the south were a pair of petrol stations known as Alconbury, serving both sides.
 To the north was a pair of petrol stations known as Toll Bar, but as the northbound side included the Sawtry North branch of Happy Eater, it is often perceived as the partner to Sawtry South at Redwings.

-In 1993 Forte proposed an upgrade to the entire Redwings site, which would prepare it for the opening of the new A1(M) motorway.
+Forte proposed an upgrade to the entire Redwings site in 1993, which would prepare it for the opening of the new A1(M) motorway.
 Planning permission was refused in favour of Peterborough services.

 Despite all this, Redwings service station managed to make it through the whole process without any changes.
 It was still there, albeit now serving a local B-road rather than one of the country's most important A-roads.
 The road signs referring to Redwings (coloured green like the A1) were unchanged, and continue to only face southbound traffic.
 The lengthy run-in for traffic joining and leaving the road remained.